Airbnb pricing in Park City.

 How does restay see Sundance demand vs general January ski demand?

-The demand-event index treats Sundance as a distinct event.
-When the agent sees comps moving up sharply for the Sundance window — independent of the rest of January — it surfaces that as an event-driven rate move with the cited reasoning.
+When the agent sees comps moving up sharply for the Sundance window — independent of the rest of January — it surfaces that as a rate move with the cited reasoning.
+The event reaches you through real comp moves, not a guess.

 My condo is at the base of Park City Mountain.
 Different comps than Deer Valley?